 What can you do?

 - Protect consumers from paying millions extra on electricity bills.
-We encourage you to contact your legislator to urge them to support SD 674 and HD 1614, sponsored by State Senator Crighton and State Representative Moran.
+If you live in Massachusetts, we encourage you to contact your legislator to urge them to support SD 674 and HD 1614, sponsored by State Senator Crighton and State Representative Moran.
 The bills would ban competitive suppliers from selling electricity to individual consumers.